Garden city movement: Conception

-Howard's To-morrow [sic]: A Peaceful Path to Real Reform sold enough copies to result in a second edition, Garden Cities of To-morrow [sic].
-This success provided him the support necessary to pursue the chance to bring his vision into reality.
+Howard's To-morrow [sic]: A Peaceful Path to Real Reform sold enough copies to warrant a second edition, now titled Garden Cities of To-morrow [sic].
+This success of this book provided him the support necessary to pursue the chance to bring his vision into reality.
 Howard believed that all people agreed the overcrowding and deterioration of cities was one of the troubling issues of their time.
 He quotes a number of respected thinkers and their disdain of cities.
 Howard's garden city concept combined the town and country in order to provide the working class an alternative to working on farms or in "crowded, unhealthy cities".

+Howard envisioned the Garden City as a "third magnet" which would draw residents and small businesses from both the too-crowded city and the too-isolated countryside.
+He theorized that it would thus shield people from the social ills of rapid industrialization through population and density limits, strict land use controls, and shared ownership with collective management.